seewoo5/seewoo5.github.io/_posts/2024-06-08-umn-relative-langlands.md

 * 1-manifold $\leadsto$ 2-category.

 (He also mentioned that 4-manifold goes to a number in a base field, and I guess 0-manifold (point) maps to 3-category).
+We also expect this to be a symmetric monoidal functor from the cobordism category: disjoint union corresponds to "products" (scalar product, tensor product, etc.) and manifolds with boundaries to morphisms between its values on those boundaries.

 ### 3. Relative Langlands Duality - Examples by Lei Zhang and Chen Wan